ILIAS-eLearning/ILIAS/setup/README.md

 from within your ILIAS folder.
 Make sure you use the same config to update your installation as you have used for the [installation](#install-ilias).
 The remarks for the [installation](#install-ilias) in this README also apply for the update.

+Sometimes it might happen that the database update steps detect some edge case or warn about a possible loss of data.
+In this case the update is aborted with a message and can be resumed after the messages was read carefully and acted upon.
+You may use the `--ignore-db-update-messages` at your own risk if you want to silence the messages.

 ## Build ILIAS Artifacts